 For me, it’s a reminder of my grandparents’ house in Bellevue, WA, just outside of Seattle.
 My dad grew up in this home in the 1960s, and when I was growing up the furniture was the same.

 I’d like to tell you that my grandparents were stylish, but I think they just didn’t want to buy anything new.
 Either way, I have a fondness for Mad Men-esque furniture, and it’s the look we go for in our home, at least a version of it.

 Our latest creation inspired by mid mod is this DIY wood doormat.
-We knew we wanted to make a wood slated welcome mat, and I actually had the fabric from a previous project.
+We knew we wanted to make a wood slatted welcome mat, and I actually had the fabric from a previous project.
 Steve saw the fabric and like it, and then the rest just came together.
-Here’s how we made it.
+Here’s how we made this DIY doormat.

 Make Wood Doormat

 - Two 8-foot 1 x 2s – cut into fifteen 18 inch pieces (these will be your slats)